Education in the UK

 The UK has many universities which are praised for their high levels of research, with the top university league tables using research as a factor in their rankings.
 Research allows students to study new developments in their subject as they are happening, creating graduates at the forefront of their field.

-The University of Sussex is one of the leading research universities in the country.
+Research is valued very highly at the University of Sussex, and as such, it is recognised as one of the leading research universities in the country.
 In the Research Excellence Framework 2014, 75% of the university’s research activity was rated ‘world leading’ or ‘internationally excellent’.